Tramlink: Former lines reused

 Tramlink makes use of a number of National Rail lines, running parallel to franchised services, or in some cases, runs on previously abandoned railway corridors.
 Between Birkbeck and Beckenham Junction, Tramlink uses the Crystal Palace line, running on a single track alongside the track carrying Southern rail services.
 The National Rail track had been singled some years earlier, although the track placement had to be altered, especially at Birkbeck where the railway platform in use was to be taken by the trams and the old down platform had to be brought back into use.

 From Elmers End to Woodside, Tramlink follows the former Addiscombe Line.
 At Woodside, the old station buildings stand disused, and the original platforms have been replaced by accessible low platforms.
 Tramlink then follows the former Woodside and South Croydon Railway (W&SCR) to reach the current Addiscombe tram stop, adjacent to the site of the demolished Bingham Road railway station.
 It continues along the former railway route to near Sandilands, where Tramlink curves sharply towards Sandilands tram stop.
 Another route from Sandilands tram stop curves sharply on to the W&SCR before passing through Park Hill (or Sandilands) tunnels and to the site of Coombe Road station after which it curves away across Lloyd Park.

 Between Wimbledon station and Wandle Park, Tramlink follows the former West Croydon to Wimbledon Line, which was first opened in 1855 and closed on 31 May 1997 to allow for conversion into Tramlink.
 Within this section, from near Phipps Bridge to near Reeves Corner, Tramlink follows the Surrey Iron Railway, giving Tramlink a claim to one of the world's oldest railway alignments.
 Beyond Wandle Park, a Victorian footbridge beside Waddon New Road was dismantled to make way for the flyover over the West Croydon to Sutton railway line.
 The footbridge has been re-erected at Corfe Castle station on the Swanage Railway (although some evidence suggests that this was a similar footbridge removed from the site of Merton Park railway station).

-Feeder buses

-Bus routes T31, T32 and T33 used to connect with Tramlink at the New Addington, Fieldway and Addington Village stops.
-T31 and T32 no longer run, and T33 has been renumbered as 433.